by Philip Boxer

 The different kinds of value proposition at the edge involve different kinds of relationship to the user as follows 1:

-With r-type propositions, there is no relationship to the user’s context, the user being reduced to a ‘consumer’.
-With c-type propositions, the way the product or service is delivered can be customised to fit into the user’s context, making the user a ‘customer’.
+With r-type propositions, there is no relationship to the user’s situation, the user being reduced to a ‘consumer’.
+With c-type propositions, the way the product or service is delivered can be customised to fit into the user’s situation, making the user a ‘customer’.
 In both these cases, the supplier specifies the nature of the problem that it will deal with.

 This changes with K-type or P-type propositions.
 Here the user specifies the problem, which may be no more than a ‘pain’ that needs identifying before it can be defined as a particular kind of problem.
 Once defined, the supplier then has to orchestrate and synchronise (align) a number of products and services to deal with it.
 This makes the user a ‘client’.
 A special case of this arises when the products and services that are available to be aligned are constrained by what the supplier is able to make available.
 This reduces the user to a ‘patient’.2